Mom's Kitchen Handbook

 Instructions

-1. Place the chocolate in the top of a double boiler over medium-low heat and stir continuously until melted (you can learn more about this method by going here).
+1. Place the chocolate in the top of a double boiler over medium-low heat and stir continuously until melted.
+Alternatively, place in a microwave-safe bowl and cook on high in 30 second bursts, stirring after each one until melted (about 2 1/2 minutes total).
 Once chocolate is smooth, add cashew butter, and stir again until creamy.
 Remove from heat and stir in the nuts and raisins.

 2. Line a baking sheet with a silicone baking mat or parchment paper and spread the chocolate mixture out to approximately 8 ½ x 11 inches.
 While chocolate is still warm sprinkle the pepitas and hemp seeds over the top.
 Add a pinch or two of flaky salt over the top, if desired.
 Allow it to cool uncovered, at room temperature for several hours until firm enough to break into pieces (because of the cashew butter, it will be softer than traditional chocolate bark, but will firm up in the fridge).
 Break into about 40 pieces.